 Amusement parks are another great place to spend the holidays in DC!
 Not only are they kid-friendly, but they offer everything you need in one place; from activities to on-site parking or even food courts.
 Here are two of my favorites to spend the season.

 Busch Gardens is another fantastic stop for families during the winter!
-Kids will surely love visiting this Virginia Theme & Water Park all-year-round, but the holidays provide a unique experience.
-Busch Gardens Christmas Celebration runs from November 13 through January 3 in Williamsburg – about 2.5 hours from Washington, DC.
+Kids will surely love visiting this Virginia Theme & Water Park all year round, but the holidays provide a unique experience.
+Busch Gardens Christmas Celebration runs from mid-November through the New Year in Williamsburg – about 2.5 hours from Washington, DC.
 This limited-capacity, outdoor event requires purchasing tickets (or making reservations if you are a pass holder) for one of two sessions on the weekends or one session on weeknights.
 Stroll across eight European villages while taking in shimmering Christmas lights!
 Families can also enjoy holiday treats like gingerbread funnel cake or festive shopping Kids can even meet Santa!
 Remember to photograph all the beautiful trees and holiday décor too.
 Families can also enjoy entertainment, fifteen coasters or rides, and a special Gingerbread Scavenger Hunt!
 Tickets start at $39.99 plus parking.

 Though unconfirmed, the National Gallery of Art Ice Rink is anticipated to be open from mid-November through early March as well.